 |Genevieve Mann||Corymbia Wines||WA|

 2022 LET – Monday 31st October to Friday 4th November 2022.

 2023 LET – Monday 6th November to Friday 10th November 2023.

 Applications for the 2023 LET will open on Thursday 1st June 2023, and close Friday, 11th August 2023 at 5pm.

-Twelve fully paid scholarships are offered each year, generously funded by our industry sponsors, with wine, food and accommodation valued at around $9000 included.
-The only cost incurred by the scholars is physically getting to and from the Hunter Valley.
+Twelve fully paid scholarships are offered each year, valued at around $10,000 per person, generously funded by our industry sponsors, with tuition, wine, food, travel and accommodation all included.

 The Tutorial is open to all Australian wine industry personnel, regardless of their present position, or state of residence.
 For the moment, priority is given to Australia-based applicants.